So Yeah, I've Found the Trick That Makes Any Outfit Look Cool

 (Image credit: @camillecharriere)

-Tights get a bad rap.
-Indeed, they're regularly associated with prudish women of a certain age, but they can also be surprisingly fun and experimental.
+Tights get a bad rep. Indeed, they're regularly associated with women of a certain age, but they can also be surprisingly fun and experimental.
 If someone time-warped to only a few years ago, I would've vehemently proclaimed that tights could never be cool.
-But here we are, in the midst of 2023, when anything could happen, and I'm eating my words.
+But here we are in the midst of 2024, when anything could happen, and I'm eating my words.

-The first time I hopped onto the patterned tights wave, I wore them with a floral midi dress and received compliments the entire day.
+The first time I hopped onto the patterned-tights wave, I wore them with a floral midi dress and received compliments the entire day.
 In all of my outfit's simplicity—literally just a dress and tights—it looked like I spent much more time meticulously styling myself.
-And that's the beauty of this trend; slip them underneath a dress, pants, or shorts if you're feeling fancy, and you have an instantly cool outfit that does the heavy lifting for you.
+That's the beauty of this trend.
+Slip them underneath a dress, pants, or shorts if you're feeling fancy, and you have an instantly cool outfit that does the heavy lifting for you.

 Black and Sheer